mikemuponda/Q-Learning-FourRooms/README.md

 Scenario 1 :
-Agent uses Q-table with a fixed size according to the number of states defined by grid size and action space size 11*11*4 Agent uses a state indexing function based on the indexing formula position[0]*11 + position[1]*packages_left+ (11*11) Epsilon is fixed
+Agent uses Q-table with a fixed size according to the number of states defined by grid size and action space size 11 x 11 x 4 Agent uses a state indexing function based on the indexing formula position[0]*11 + position[1]*packages_left+ (11*11) Epsilon is fixed
 State is based on just postion and packagesRemaining